quinnyfoco-design/8fetch/README.md

 Hello!
 8fetch is a simple info fetching script like neofetch.
-This was created by @germanphoneguy and if you have any problems w/ 8fetch or improvements id love to be contacted on tiktok.
+This was created by @germanphoneguy and if you have any problems w/ 8fetch, improvements or distro requests i'd love to be contacted on tiktok instead of here.

-If you wanna compile from source or read the code, check myfetch.c.
-The full code and how to compile it is there.
+If you wanna compile from source or read the code, check myfetch.c, the full code and how to compile it is there.

 **INSTALLATION**